raul-izquierdo/english/sources/vocabulary/Places/Home and Chores.md

 fregar el suelo = mop the floor `I need to mop the floor in the kitchen`

 limpiar la cocina = clean the kitchen `I need to clean the kitchen`

-desordenado = disorganized `The contents of the B2 book are disorganized`

 desorden, lio, jaleo = mess `The room is a mess` - `The office is a mess`